 - 1. The companies of the Iberdrola Group shall promote a workplace health and safety programme and adopt the preventive measures required under current legislation and any other measures that may be established in the future. - 2.
-Professionals of the Group's companies shall observe with particular attention the regulations relating to workplace health and safety, in order to prevent and minimise occupational risks.
+Professionals shall observe with particular attention the regulations relating to workplace health and safety, in order to prevent and minimise occupational risks.